Latent-state models for precision medicine: Introduction

-We propose a method for estimating an optimal treatment regime in the indefinite-time-horizon setting when data are irregularly spaced, contain multiple treatment changes, and cannot be assumed to be Markov.
+We propose a method for estimating an optimal treatment regime in the indefinite-horizon setting when data are irregularly spaced, contain multiple treatment changes, and cannot be assumed to be Markov.
 Motivated by the underlying clinical science of bipolar depression and other episodic chronic illnesses, we assume that a patient's health status is dictated by a latent (unobserved) state and a subset of their observable data; we assume that conditional on current patient information and this latent state, the evolution of a patient's health status is Markov.
 Treatment is allowed to affect the transition dynamics of the latent process as well as patient observables.
 We show that under this model the optimal treatment regime is determined by the so-called information state, which comprises the conditional distribution of the latent state and current patient measurements.
 We subsequently derive estimators of the optimal treatment regime and establish their asymptotic operating characteristics.

 The proposed model is an example of a partially observable MDP \citep[POMDP,][]{monahan1982state}.
 POMDPs have been studied extensively in the computer science literature with applications in robotics, scheduling, videogames, and wildlife management \cite[see, for example,][]{kaelbling1998planning,cassandra1998survey,pineau2003pbvi,hansen1998solving,ji2007point,sutton1998reinforcement}.
 The primary contributions of this work include: a theory-driven construction of the latent-process model, the application of POMDPs to episodic chronic mental illness, and the development of valid statistical inference for clinically relevant estimands in this context.
-The proposed methodology is extensible and could be ported for estimation and inference with optimal treatment regimes in other contexts that have complex treatment and observation patterns, e.g., mobile-health.
+The proposed methodology is extensible and could be adapted for estimation and inference with optimal treatment regimes in other contexts that have complex treatment and observation patterns, e.g., mobile-health with habituation modeled as a latent process.